Book Production

 3. For the Wolf [The Wilderwood, Vol. 1], by Hannah Witten, Orbit

 A romantic fantasy filled with torment—it is the destiny of the second daughter, the only one to be born in centuries, to embrace sacrifice and support the plea of her people.
-But she also has a personal quest; with this, we are lured into a world of magic that we want to know more about.
+This blurb example lures us into a world of magic we want to know more about.

 book blurbs the wolf back cover